mercadopago/cart-prestashop/v1.6.x/mercadopago/README.md

 <a name="requirements"></a>
 ##Requirements##
-Basically, the requirements of this plugin are same as you need to run WooCommerce.
+Basically, the requirements of this plugin are same as you need to run Prestashop.
 Your machine should have:

 **Platforms**